garrandall/popular-music-data/tracks/marvin-gaye-charlie-puth-meghan-trainor.md

 But I'd rather be in trouble with you

 Let's Marvin Gaye and get it on
-Ooh, baby, I got that healing that you want, yeah
+Oh, baby, I got that healing that you want, yeah
 Like they say it in the songs
 Until the dawn, let's Marvin Gaye and get it on